 Most of you know me from my past work with such outstanding publications as Power & Motoryacht and Yachting magazines and if not, well I hope we get to know each other through the interactive Boat & Yacht Report experience.

-The format and presentation are simple: a content-rich/online boating magazine featuring interactive video created and written by a team of people who really know what they are doing.
+The format and presentation are simple: a content-rich/online boating magazine.
 For me, it’s an ongoing journey of more than 35 years of personal on water and below decks experiences that began as a summer job in high school.
 The result for you will be a hands-on-the-wheel, nuts and bolts, approach to editorial content that will cover the marine industry and boating lifestyle from resin to rudder.
-And you won’t see it anywhere else but here, on my Boat & Yacht Report.

 Unencumbered by word or page counts, or the ability to load extensive photography in both editorial and ‘library/archive’ formats, we’ve got something for everyone; from boaters to buyer to broker to dealer; from OEM to after-market distributor.
 From expert, veteran boaters, to horizon chasing sportfishermen, to cruisers suffering from terminal wanderlust and to those just getting into the wonderful lifestyle that defines our passion for what we do.
 From Down East to Down Home to Down Under, if it’s of interest to us, it most certainly is going to be of importance to you.

-Look for the launch of our comprehensive, full throttle BOAT & YACHT REVIEWS, ones that deal with the vessel from the inside out and includes interviews with designers, marine architects, project managers, those responsible for the intricate and sometimes complicated systems aboard, as well as our unique interactive videos that will often accompany our editorial coverage.
+Our comprehensive, full throttle BOAT & YACHT REVIEWS, deal with the vessel from the inside out and includes interviews with designers, marine architects, project managers, those responsible for the intricate and sometimes complicated systems aboard, as well as our unique interactive videos that will often accompany our editorial coverage.
 Our boat tests will have a three-pronged approach: technical/building background, meaningful walk through, and comprehensive sea trial and follow-up discussion on just what those numbers actually mean.

 We have special departments for you including UNCHARTED COURSES, our part travel part food part adventure and all fun segments.
 THE SALTY LIFE is a funny and often irreverent look at the boating lifestyle.
 BONEYARD DREAMS is our take on all things maintenance as well as getting deeply involved into repair and refit projects, and even save some classic boats from the chainsaw.
 We will be traveling to many locations and visiting and working with outstanding full service repair and refit facilities around the country.
 Using this vast well of veteran and expert crew of technicians, carpenters, electricians, fabricators, painters, mechanics, and finishers, we’ll be able to get all your maintenance needs taken care of and then some.
 And be sure to check out our PARTS DEPARTMENT where we’ll do our best to help you find that missing thingamabob, gizmo, whatchamacallit, or doodad you’ve been looking for.